“Perioperative nurses are patient advocates who are committed to providing safe patient care following current guidelines and best practices.”

 The perioperative 101 certificate at Curry College is a six-month program that combines in-class and online learning to prepare nurses for the Certified Perioperative Nurse (CNOR) certification exam.
 With a curriculum designed by AORN, this program meets national standards for perioperative nursing.
 This program is for new nurses with little to no operating room experience.
 It is also an excellent option for experienced nurses preparing for their certification exam.

 Pursuing a perioperative certificate offers numerous benefits for career growth and personal development.
-Nurses gain the necessary knowledge and skills to excel in the dynamic workplace by obtaining this certification.
-It can open up new career opportunities and allow for advancement within the nursing field.
-Nurses will gain additional critical-thinking abilities specific to this field and be allowed to showcase mastery of nationally recognized nursing standards and evidence-based practices.
+Nurses gain the knowledge and skills needed to excel in a dynamic workplace by obtaining this certification.
+It can open new career opportunities and enable advancement within the nursing field.
+Nurses will gain additional critical-thinking skills specific to this field and be able to demonstrate mastery of nationally recognized nursing standards and evidence-based practices.

 How Long Does it Take to Become a Perioperative Nurse?

-Perioperative Nurses typically must complete bachelor’s and master’s of nursing degrees.
-This takes about six years of education post-high school.
-However, this time can vary depending on the work experience required and the length of the master’s program.
+Perioperative Nurses typically must complete bachelor’s and master’s degrees.
+This takes about six years of post-high school education.
+However, this timeframe can vary depending on the required work experience and the length of the master’s program.

 How To Become a Perioperative Nurse – Step-by-Step Guide